HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 | `pROM_Ankledf0`       |      10° to 20° |
 | `pROM_Ankledf90`      |      20° to 30° |

-The scores indicate no contracture of the soleus or gastrocnemii.
+The scores indicate no contracture of the soleus or gastrocs.
 Therefore, their optimal fiber length scaling factors remain **1**.
 However, both the left and right popliteal angles deviate from the normative range, indicating a hamstring contracture on both sides.

 #### To do:

 * Add the following `S.subject.scale_MT_params` setting to your `update_settings_pre` file.
-* Keep the scaling factors at **1** for the soleus, gastrocnemii, and iliopsoas for now.
+* Keep the scaling factors at **1** for the soleus, gastrocs, and iliopsoas for now.
 * The hamstring scaling factors will be determined using `main_scale_lMo.m` below.

 ```matlab